benroberts999/ampsci/README.md

  * Wavefunctions are in form psi = (1/r) [f,ig], (using Dirac basis)

-The part that solves the Dirac eigenvalue DE is based on book by W. Johnson, with a few extensions that improve numerical stability and accuracy [W. R. Johnson, Atomic Structure Theory (Springer, New York, 2007).]

 ### Compiling and use:

+ * Uses c++14
  * All programs compiled using the Makefile
  (run _$make_ or _$make programName_)
  * Must have LAPACK, GSL libraries installed already (see below)
  * Must create a directory called _./obj/_
-   * code places object files inside here
+   * code places object files inside here, but doesn't create the directory
  * All executables run like _$./programName_.
-By default, placed in same directory as makefile (can change this in make)
+By default, placed in same directory as makefile (you may change this in the Makefile)
- * All programs have input options, stored and read from 'programName.in' file (can also give a different input file on runtime, e.g., to read input from `otherFile.txt`: _$./programName otherFile.txt_)
+ * All programs have input options, stored and read from a file.
+By default, the input file name is: 'programName.in' (but can also give a different input file on runtime, e.g., to read input from
+    `otherFile.txt`: _$./programName otherFile.txt_)
  * Note: below just tells how to use existing programs, to see how they work, see the comments/instructions inside the source code (all in /src/)